urvanov-ru/crayon-syntax-highlighter/readme.md

 Reincarnation of Crayon Syntax Highlighter.
 Somewhere in documentation and in UI it still shows like Crayon.
 Don't be scrared of this.

+Use special Urvanov Syntax Highlighter block in new posts.
+Don't use standard Code block.

 Supports multiple languages, themes, fonts, highlighting from a URL, local file or post text.

 ![snapshot](https://raw.githubusercontent.com/aramk/crayon-syntax-highlighter/master/screenshots/screenshot-2.png)